1. Home

 New electric appliances and EVs

-If you toss an old gas stove for a new electric stove, your gas bill will drop and the electric bill will tick up.
-Hopefully this swap is still a net positive, for the new stove and the net utility cost.
+If you toss an old gas stove for a new electric stove, your gas bill will drop and the electric bill will tick up, even if you’re able to save money overall.

 If you’ve just bought an electric vehicle for the first time, congrats!
-One expected trade-off is, you’ll use more electricity.
+One expected trade-off is you’ll use more electricity.
 Your electric bill might go up, even if your overall cost of owning a vehicle is likely to be lower.
-For more on getting the most out of your EV, cost effectively charging the EV, how a home EV charger and solar power might be a compatible answer for you, see our guide here.
+Learning how to cost effectively charge your EV and what EV charger is the best fit for you can help reduce your costs.

 Poor insulation and a leaky house

-The US Department of Energy estimates 9 of 10 homes in the US are not insulated or are under-insulated.
+The US Department of Energy estimates 9 of 10 homes in the US are under-insulated.
 With the right level of insulation, homeowners would save about 11% on their total electric bill.
 Insulation stops air leaks, keeping in heat in the winter and cool in the summer.

 How Can I Save on My Energy Bill?